Providers & BYOK Routing

 - gateways

-In practice, you usually tag all three routing participants with the same business dimensions:
+In practice, tag all relevant routing resources with the same business dimensions:

 environment=productionteam=paymentsowner=ml-platform